Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-fullstack-codealong/react-fullstack-codealong.md

 Today's example app is going to have 2 Models.
 User and Idea

 ### You Do
 Create a new directory called `db` and create a `schema.js` within there.
-Create a Mongoose model for each model.
+Also create a `models` folder to create a Mongoose model for each schema.

 * User has name, password(string), and ideas.
 * Idea has title, description, and created(Date)